based on Reviews

 • with low blood levels, low bioavailability and

-General recommendations for the timing of taking important micronutrients
+General recommendations for the timing of intake of important micronutrients

-• Divide water-soluble vitamins into several doses, especially at higher doses (give before meals)
+• Divide water-soluble vitamins into several doses, especially for higher doses (give before meals)

-• Give fat-soluble vitamins as one dose (with meals) / Attention: Benfotiamine (vitamin B1) is fat-soluble!
+• Give fat-soluble vitamins as 1 dose (with meals)/Caution: Benfotiamine (vitamin B1) is fat-soluble!

 • Add combinations of water- and fat-soluble vitamins to meals